Christopher Clemens: Tenure as Provost

 Clemens was appointed to the position of Provost in December 2021 in a move described as "shrouded in secrecy" by WUNC North Carolina Public Radio.
 In his term as Provost, UNC has launched two new schools, the School of Data Science and Society and the School of Civic Life and Leadership.
 He has been an advocate for academic freedom and freedom of the intellect, and has hosted conservative-leaning climate change skeptics, Steve Koonin and Roger Pielke, Jr., in a Steamboat Institute sponsored debate.
 In May 2024 it was revealed that the business school had secretly recorded a professor.
 As of July 2024, Clemens has said he will work with faculty to develop a "transparent policy for the use of video cameras in classrooms."
 He stepped down in May 2025.

 Lawsuit and aftermath

 In September 2025, Clemens filed a lawsuit against the University of North Carolina at Chapel Hill and its Board of Trustees alleging that university leadership violated North Carolina’s Open Meetings Law and Public Records Law by holding closed-session deliberations on tenure and other policy matters.

 UNC disputed the allegations, releasing communications it said showed compliance with state law.

-The case remains pending in Wake County Superior Court as of November 2025.
+Clemens voluntarily dismissed the case in April, 2026 after one of the UNC trustees resigned.